• Home

 DECEMBER 2020

 Our latest publication “Farming Our Way Out of the Climate Crisis” details and quantifies the planet-healing potential of land use, agricultural practices, and food systems.
 Learn more in Project Drawdown’s brand new, comprehensive review of this complex sector, available for free online.
 Our team of researchers have poured through the most up-to-date science and tactics—learn more about the planet-healing potential of smarter agricultural practices, food systems, and more.
-Read the report.
+Read the report

 At Rodale Institute,